shadowlack/shadowlack-core-book/guides/style-guide.md

 ## Units of measurement

-All units of measurement should be provided using the Metric system.
+Use the Metric system for units of measurement.

 ## Earth similies